happy-dude/dotfiles/README.md

 To add a new branch, use `git branch -b <branch name>`.
 To add it to the remote repository, use `git push origin <branch name>`.

+If this branch were official, you would also need to add a remote url with

+    git remote add <branch name> <repository url>

+and verify the changes, use

+    git remote -v

 Updating
 --------